-Set the clock to make sure that the oven is functional - see the relevant section in this manual.
+Set the clock to make sure that all the ovens are functional see the relevant section in this manual.

 It is recommended that this appliance is serviced annually.

-Only a qualified service engineer should service the cooker, and only approved spare parts should be used.
+The cooker should be serviced only by a qualified service engineer, and only approved spare parts should be used.